dheero/OBF.github.io/wiki/BOSC/Prepare_for_Vienna.md

 the keynote session.
 Other sessions will be set up to allow presentations on new Software Design Patterns, Software Engineering ideas, and more traditional BOSC talks (see below for details and deadlines).
-The Birds of a Feather sessions will be enhanced with wifi to create 'Wifi Workshops'.
+There will be a session of talks by developers in the major Bio\* projects giving overviews of recent developments in their projects.
+Finally, the Birds of a Feather sessions will be enhanced with wifi to create 'Wifi Workshops'.
 All in all, this should be a great conference.

 Important Dates